shonsirsha/chimp_backend/README.md

 # chimp_backend

-Backend for CHIMP
+Backend for CHIMP 🦧 🧡 🍊

 ## Before You Start

-All JS commands should be ran inside the `root` directory.
+⭐ All JS commands should be ran inside the `root` directory.
-After every `pull` (or the initial `clone`) to this repo, please run `npm install` (just in case some new module has been added) this is to make sure you have everything installed.
+⭐ After every `pull` (or the initial `clone`) to this repo, please run `npm install` (just in case some new module has been added) this is to make sure you have everything installed.

-Please edit the database detail/config in `db/pool.js` to match your own database config/detail.
+⭐ Please edit the **database detail/config and JWT secret** by creating a new file in the root db called `.env`.
+Just copy the format from `.sample.env` and change the `xxx` to your own detail.
+Feel free to change the JWT secret to anything, as it will work just fine (this secret is not going to be used in prod).
+⭐ Database is included in the root folder called `chimp_db.sql`, feel free to restore/import it to your own machine/server.
+If you feel more comfortable doing it yourself, check out the file `db.text` included in the root folder.

 ## Running The Server